BBQ Sauce & Meal Prep in the Thermal Cooker

 Was I going to accomplish my goal?

 Could I get everything ready in that amount of time?
-I had never made this meal in the thermal cooker before.
+I had never prepared this meal in the thermal cooker before.

 I hopped up and gathered a few things in the kitchen, after all I knew exactly what I wanted to do, a combination of things really.

-My brother, Mike, is known for his meatloaf.
+My brother, Mike, is known for his meatloaf - it's more about the sauce her puts on it than anything.
 The first time I had it I was pretty impressed.
 It was a tangy yet sweet BBQ type sauce with a bit of a kick.
 I immediately asked for the recipe and he just laughed at me.
 You will find out why, so keep reading.

 Today was to be the day, my first Thermal Cooking Thursday Facebook Live.
-What a better time to test something I had made before?
+What a better time to test something I had never made before... lol

 Ok, maybe that is not the greatest idea, but that was my plan.